perspectivesonatheme/patterns/Core/Controlled defects.md

 	- inability to watch/play/listen without an internet connection
 	- bugs with HDCP implementation, preventing computer from displaying movies on the tv
 	- (see note in [utility](Utility.md))
-- same with parenting: sex, drugs; making a kid afraid of calling for help, or incentivizing them to drive home drunk instead of getting caught partying
+- making a kid afraid of calling parents for help, or incentivizing them to drive home drunk instead of getting caught partying
 - completely abstaining from something like soylent, which for some people would mean relying on hotdogs and pizza
-- outlawing abortion
+- abortion
 - immigration: making it easier/harder to legally immigrate
 - skate parks: kids skating vs causing trouble
 - bug bounty programs: giving hackers a legitimate way to make money